magento/merchdocs/src/sales/order-status.md

 _Order Status_

 {:.bs-callout-tip}
-Partially refunded order remains in `Processing` status until **_all_** ordered items (including refunded items) are being shipped.
-Such order status will not be changed to `Complete`, while at least 1 order item is not shipped.
+A partially refunded order remains in `Processing` status until **_all_** ordered items (including refunded items) are shipped.
+The order status does not change to `Complete` when even one order item is not yet shipped.

 ## Predefined Order Status